Telephone Number : 01322 274 541 or 07795 576 294

 Guests are made welcome at our meetings and members of other clubs often visit us.

 As well as the excellent selection of professional musicians booked to play for us, a club member is invited to play a preamble for half an hour prior to the concert.
-Often this is on our club's Yamaha EL40 organ, or alternatively on an instrument brought for the occasion.
+Gary Teague is our resident 'preamble' player.
 A raffle usually takes place at the end of the interval.

 There is a large, free public car park adjacent to the hall.
 The needs of wheelchair users are fully accommodated.
 Please note that some satellite navigation devices, and the map provided on this website, are a little inaccurate in locating the hall; the hall shares its car park with an easily visible church (St Paul's).